OLYMPIA – To state Sen. Chris Marr, it’s a simple cost-benefit analysis.

 To defuse the argument that the bill puts an undue hardship on Eastern Washington, Marr’s bill would also set up a $10 million account for grants to cities and counties wanting to repair ruts or other damage from studded tires.
 Since such damage is likely to be worse in Eastern Washington, the money would largely stay east of the Cascades.

 Studded tires were banned in Washington until 1969, when lawmakers voted to allow their use year-round.
 By 1971, with nearly a third of all the cars in the state having studded tires, worried state officials got lawmakers to limit their use to between November 1 and April 1.

-In recent years, lawmakers have repeatedly proposed a $15 fee on each studded tire, as well as shortening the five-month use period to three.
-All failed.
+In recent years, lawmakers have repeatedly proposed a $15 fee on each studded tire, as well as shortening the five-month use period to three; all of which failed.

-Despite that history, Marr said he’s confident the bill will getting a hearing.
+Despite that history, Marr said he’s confident the bill will get a hearing.

 “I think it’s a conversation we need to have,” he said.

 If not, he said, the issue may be taken out of the hands of lawmakers.
 Western Washington voters would almost certainly back an immediate ban, Marr believes.